S.K.H. St. Christopher's Home

 S.K.H.
 St. Christopher's Home (聖公會聖基道兒童院) is a child-focused Christian social service organisation in Hong Kong founded by Bishop R.O.
 Hall in 1935.
 It is the largest non-governmental organisation in Hong Kong providing small group home service for children who cannot receive adequate family care.

 Mission

 The mission of St. Christopher's Home is to create and sustain a healthy environment for children and youths to grow, to develop potentials and to live a life of fullness.

 Background

 Sheng Kung Hui St. Christopher's Home was founded in 1935 by Bishop Ronald Hall in Tai Po.
 It is named after a saint, Christopher, the "bearer of Christ", who carried the Christchild across the dangerous river.
-It began as a small orphanage which was taking care of just a few homeless children.
-In response to society's changing needs, the home has extended its services beyond residential care for children to a wide range of child-focused social services, such as pre-primary education services, children health development services and support for needy newly arrived children from the mainland from 1993.
+It began as a small orphanage which would take care of just a few homeless children.
+In response to the society's changing needs, the home has extended its services beyond residential care for children to a wide range of child-focused social services, such as pre-primary education services, children health development services and support for needy newly arrived children from the mainland from 1993.